Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

-where $\boldsymbol{x}_{\mathrm{wyp}}$ is the nominal waypoint and $\Delta \boldsymbol{x}$ is the maximum admissible deviation used during waypoint generation, as summarized in Table~\ref{tab:wyp_rpod}.
+where $\boldsymbol{x}_{\mathrm{wyp}}$ is the nominal waypoint, and $\Delta \boldsymbol{x}$ denotes the vector of maximum admissible deviations used during waypoint generation, as summarized in Table~\ref{tab:wyp_rpod}.
 The hyperparameter $q>0$ adjusts the tolerance of the criterion; $q=1$ corresponds to the requirement that the generated trajectory falls within the same tolerance bounds used to construct the training dataset.
-In Table~\ref{tab:wyp_rpod}, some components of the waypoint are strictly fixed; for example, the relative semimajor-axis $\delta a$ of all waypoints are set to zero to avoid the along-track drift.
-For these components, when evaluating the waypoint set inclusion, an additional margin of $\Delta \boldsymbol{x}_j = \pm2$m is added to each component.
+In Table~\ref{tab:wyp_rpod}, some waypoint components are strictly fixed, such as \(\delta a\).
+For these components, an additional margin of \(\Delta x_j = \pm 2\,\mathrm{m}\) is introduced in the waypoint-inclusion test.
 The same condition as in Eq.~\eqref{eq:rpod_wyp_dom} is applied to the terminal state to determine whether the trajectory converges to the designed terminal set, although this terminal requirement is not explicitly commanded in the text input.
-Finally, for commands that specify an along-track separation quantity (i.e., \texttt{d\_lambda\_meters}), expressed through the relative mean longitude $\delta\lambda$, the correctness is evaluated analogously:
+Finally, for commands that specify an along-track separation \(a\delta\lambda\), correctness is evaluated analogously:

-where $\delta\lambda_{\mathrm{wyp}}$ and $\Delta\delta\lambda$ denote the nominal relative mean longitude and its allowable tolerance, respectively.
+where $a\delta\lambda_{\mathrm{wyp}}$ and $\Delta a\delta\lambda$ denote the nominal relative mean longitude and its allowable tolerance, respectively.

-In summary, a trajectory is deemed \emph{semantically correct} if and only if both of the following conditions are satisfied: \begin{enumerate} \item \textbf{Terminal-state consistency}: the final qnsROE state lies within the admissible terminal waypoint set, i.e., it satisfies the tolerance condition in~\eqref{eq:rpod_wyp_dom} when evaluated at the terminal index. \item \textbf{Waypoint or along-track consistency}: at the commanded epoch $k_{\mathrm{wyp}}$, the trajectory satisfies the corresponding inclusion condition for either (i) the prescribed waypoint or (ii) the commanded relative mean longitude $\delta\lambda$, depending on which quantity is explicitly referenced in the natural-language command. \end{enumerate} These requirements ensure that semantic correctness accounts for both the long-horizon behavior of the optimized trajectory and the quantitative constraints specified in the text instruction.
+In summary, a trajectory is deemed semantically correct if both of the following conditions are satisfied: \begin{enumerate} \item Terminal-state consistency: the final qnsROE state lies within the admissible terminal waypoint set, i.e., it satisfies the tolerance condition in~\eqref{eq:rpod_wyp_dom} when evaluated at the terminal index. \item Waypoint or along-track consistency: at the commanded epoch $k_{\mathrm{wyp}}$, the trajectory satisfies the corresponding inclusion condition for either (i) the prescribed waypoint or (ii) the commanded relative mean longitude $\delta\lambda$, depending on which quantity is explicitly referenced in the input command. \end{enumerate} These requirements ensure that semantic correctness accounts for both the long-horizon behavior of the optimized trajectory and the quantitative constraints specified in the text instruction.